acs2405/LSysGen/README.md

 ## SVG

-`lsys` with the option `--svg` converts the result of the L-system to SVG.
+`lsys` with the option `-o svg` converts the result of the L-system to SVG.
 If you want to see your image while creating it you can use ImageMagick's `display`:

 ```
-lsys examples/B2.lsd --svg - | display
+lsys examples/B2.lsd -o svg | display
 ```

 If you want to convert a SVG file into a PNG file, you can use `inkscape`: